-3. General information:
+3.1.
+General information:

 - 3.1.1.
-The "International Shooting Regulations ", in short " ISchO " serve to create the same conditions worldwide, all members, sub-associations and member clubs have to follow these regulations without exception. - 3.1.2.
-Language: For better comprehensibility, the ISchO can be translated by the respective Head Offices into the language common for their country. - Special care must be taken to ensure that the translations are not falsified or altered. - All documents and papers of the ISB must be written in the correct national language and valid spelling. - 3.1.3.
-All championships, competitions and training units of the subordinate associations, member clubs and individual members are to be held worldwide in accordance with the guidelines and individual sports regulations of the ISB. - If in individual cases a clear interpretation is not possible, they are to be held in accordance with the practices of the shooting community. - 3.1.4.
-Special care must be taken to ensure that the laws of the respective country are respected.
-Thus, the practice of the sport of shooting in the respective countries is only permitted with the weapons permitted in these countries. - 3.2.
-Every visitor of events of the ISB agrees that the results with names and photos of the competition will be published on the Internet.
-By entering the shooting range or other areas where events are held within the framework of the ISB, permission is automatically granted.
+The "International Shooting Regulations ", in short " ISchO " serve to create equal conditions worldwide, all members, sub-associations and clubs need to follow these regulations without any exception. - 3.1.2.
+Language: For better comprehensibility, the ISchO can be translated by the respective head offices into the national language.
+Due diligence needs to be applied to avoid any corruption or modification by the translation.
+All documents and papers of the ISB need to be written in the correct national language and valid spelling. - 3.1.3.
+All championships, competitions and training units of the subordinate associations, clubs and individual members have to be held in accordance to the guidelines and individual sports regulations of the ISB.

+In case a clear interpretation is not possible, the concerned events have to be held in accordance to the practices of the shooting community. - 3.1.4.
+Due diligence needs to be applied to ensure that the laws of the respective country are observed.
+Thus, the practice of the sport of shooting in the respective countries is only permitted with the weapons permitted in these countries. - 3.1.5.
+Every visitor of ISB events agrees that the results with names and photos of the competition will be published on the Internet.
+By entering the shooting range or other areas where events are held within the framework of the ISB, permission is automatically granted. - 3.1.6.
+All members of the ISB are required to the friendly comradeship, regardless of age and origin, position or function.